emilynpark/cse15l-lab-reports/labreport1.md

 After connecting to the server, you can try running the following commands in the terminal:

 * `cd ~`
-This command is intended to take you back to the home directory.
+<br>This command is intended to take you back to the home directory.
 * `cd`
-This command is intended to change the current working directory.
+<br>This command is intended to change the current working directory.
 * `ls -lat`
 This command is
 * `ls -a`